What is Ethervista?

 Where Bonzi Fits

-Bonzi ($BONZI) was the first memecoin launched on Ethervista - essentially the platform's mascot token.
-It uses the same fee mechanics as other Ethervista pools, plus an additional burn mechanism.
+Bonzi ($BONZI) was the first memecoin launched on Ethervista - the platform's mascot token.
+Same fee mechanics as other Ethervista pools, plus an additional burn mechanism.

 The burn is automatic and on-chain.
 Each transaction reduces circulating supply slightly.
 This has burned ~2.17% of total supply since launch.